KeanuVentura/CookingUpInsights/README.md

 # A Data-Driven Approach to Estimating Calories in Recipes

+Author: Keanu Ventura

 ## Introduction

 > “Every second counts”
 > — *The Bear*

 In the stressfull and exacting world of cooking, time, ingredients, preparation, and other factors all play a crucial role in determining the outcome of a dish.
-In the Apple TV series, *The Bear*, special emphasis is placed on the importance of time, not just in the kitchen, but in life.
-Thus, this data science project dives into two large datasets consisting of recipes and ratings posted since 2008 on Food.com to answer one central question:
+In one of my favorite TV series, *The Bear*, special emphasis is placed on the importance of time, not just in the kitchen, but in life.
+Inspired by this, my data science project dives into two large datasets consisting of recipes and ratings posted since 2008 on Food.com to answer one central question:

  **What is the relationship between the cooking time and average rating of recipes?**